sunny2you/knnassignment/README.md

 This repository contains an implementation of a **K-Nearest Neighbors (KNN)** classifier for the **CIFAR-10 image dataset**.
 The goal is to evaluate classification performance under different data split strategies and to analyze how the hyperparameter *k* affects model accuracy.

+## 🧾 Dataset

+This project uses the **CIFAR-10 dataset**.
+After downloading, organize as Project Structure

 ## 📂 Project Structure